open-contracting/deploy/docs/index.rst

 Follow the :doc:`develop/get_started` guide before following any of the :doc:`deploy/index`.
 If you're new to Salt, :doc:`develop/learn`.

-To make changes to the `deploy repository <https://github.com/open-contracting/deploy>`__, read the :doc:`develop/update` guide, and the relevant guides within this section.
+To make changes to the `deploy repository <https://github.com/open-contracting/deploy>`__, read the :doc:`develop/update` and following guides.

 .. toctree::
    :maxdepth: 2